Aridema-Labs/Ticket_System_Solana/README.md

 # Ticket_System_Solana
-A ticketing system for the traceability of public events
+A ticketing system for the traceability of public events.